Nihari: The Indulgent Weekend Brunch

 What Can You Serve With Nihari?

-Because of its rich and filling taste, Nihari is typically served with just naan bread, without anything on the side except the garnishes such as ginger julienne, chopped cilantro, chopped chilies, fried onions, and lemon.
+Because of its rich, filling taste, Nihari is typically served with just naan bread, with no side dishes except garnishes such as ginger julienne, chopped cilantro, chopped chilies, fried onions, and lemon.

-Our dessert choices will be something like Kheer, Gajar ka Halwa, or Besan Ladoos.ย
+Our dessert choices will include Kheer, Gajar ka Halwa, or Besan Ladoos

 Right, thank you for checking out this recipe.
 I hope you will try it and let me know how you like it.
 I really appreciate it.